hyperledger-cacti/cacti/CONTRIBUTING.md

 NOTE: Sequence order matters.
 The packages are built sequentially which can raise some issues if there are dependencies between packages.
 More specialized packages (i.e. with more dependencies) should be inserted down the list.

 7. At base Hyperledger Cacti scope, run `yarn configure`.
 If it runs successfully, the new package was added!
 8. When testing, make sure to have a separate test package which is able to depend on the api-server package without causing circular dependencies.
-The name `cacti-test-$PLUGIN_TYPE-$PLUGIN_FLAVOR`, is recommended.
+The name `cacti-test-$PLUGIN_TYPE-$PLUGIN_FLAVOR` is recommended.
 Example: `cacti-test-plugin-satp-hermes`.

 ## Test Automation